19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Dying.md

 ## Dead

+Dead PCs are retired from play into the hall of fame (or infamy).

 The moment a PC's [Turns Until Death Counter](Dying.md#Turns%20Until%20Death%20Counter) reaches 0, they die.

+Some things can instantly cause a PC to die.

-*The player can have the PC regain consciousness for a moment and say some final words if they so desire.*
+*The player can have the PC regain consciousness to say some final words if they so desire.*

-Dead PCs are retired from play into the hall of fame (or infamy).